Love is the most important thing in the world, but baseball is pretty good, too. – Yogi Berra

 Because of this we track our performance so we can use data to drive our decisions.
 This is why we develop strategies for each prospect.
 This plan helps us understand where we started, where we are trying to go, and how we’ll get there.
 Our constituent database is our institutional memory.
 In the view of Eastern Kentucky University, if it isn’t in the database, it didn’t happen.
 There is a lot of truth to this.
 Without this data, how can we make informed decisions on where donors intend to go?

-Content and concepts originally presented at the AFP Bluegrass Chapter meeting on June 17, 2015.
-Session titled: 5 Ways Fundraising is Like Baseball
+Here are slides used to present these concepts at the AFP Bluegrass Chapter meeting on June 17, 2015.
+5 Ways Fundraising is Like Baseball (Prezi)